gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Vector Calculus, Linear Algebra And Differential Forms: A unified approach** by *J. H. Hubbard and B. B. Hubbard*: A visual introduction to manifolds in $\mathbb{R}^n$.
 Also discusses the geometry of curves and surfaces in $\mathbb{R}^3$.
 Focus is to rigorously prove the stuff learned in Calculus III and extend those ideas.
 In real analysis we extend the scope of Riemann integration by using Lebesgue integration (complete normed linear space).
 However, as per Lebesgue integration, integration over a curve will be zero since a curve is of measure zero.
 Therefore, here we first mimic the usual Riemann integration for functions over higher dimensions, and then extend the scope using differential forms (like we used cross product in $\mathbb{R}^3$).
 But still, the theory of improper Riemann integrals over $\mathbb{R}^n$ is not as powerful as was in the case of functions over $\mathbb{R}$ (improper Riemann integral is more powerful than Legesgue integration over $\mathbb{R}$).
 The book is available on <a href="https://archive.org/details/HubbardJ.H.HubbardB.B.VectorCalculusLinearAlgebraAndDifferentialFormsAUnifiedApp" target="_blank">Internet Archive</a>.
 * **Analysis on Manifolds** by *J. Munkres*: A rigorous introduction to manifolds in $\mathbb{R}^n$ (de Rham cohomology).
 He provides better notations for differentaition and integration, hence clearing the confusion caused due to Calculus notations like "dx" etc.
 * **An Introduction to Manifolds** by *Loring  W. Tu*: The best possible introduction to smooth manifolds (de Rham cohomology).
 Can skip the Lie group, Lie algebra and Lie derivative during the first reading.
-* **Undergraduate Algebraic Geometry** by *Miles Reid*: There are many explicit examples.
-Also have a look at Reid's book "Undergraduate commutative algebra".
 * **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, and William Traves*: This book nicely complements the first chapter of Hartshorne.
 Lots of solved examples.
+You can also have a look at the book "Undergraduate Algebraic Geometry" by Miles Reid which is a good sequel to the author's book "Undergraduate commutative algebra".

 ## Discrete Mathematics ##